The list of academic options at Oakland University is constantly

 finish line while getting the most out of your educational experience.

 More than 200 active student organizations take learning to a new level,

 while student service offices are here to help you succeed.

-Nearly 100,000 alumni proudly call OU their alma mater.
+Over 100,000 alumni proudly call OU their alma mater.
 Upon graduation, you will

 automatically be welcomed as a member of Oakland University's very active Alumni